rocket-pool/old.docs.rocketpool.net/src/guides/node/leb-migration.md

 To perform a successful bond reduction without being scrubbed, the minipool must follow these rules:

+1. The minipool must be upgraded to the [Atlas delegate](./minipools/delegates.md); the old Redstone delegate cannot be used.
 1. The minipool's validator on the Beacon Chain must be **pending or actively staking**.
 It cannot be slashed, exiting / exited, or withdrawable / withdrawn.
-2. The minipool's validator balance on the Beacon Chain must be **at least 31.999 ETH** (32 ETH with a small buffer for poorly-timed complications resulting in missed attestations after a rewards skim).
+1. The minipool's validator balance on the Beacon Chain must be **at least 31.999 ETH** (32 ETH with a small buffer for poorly-timed complications resulting in missed attestations after a rewards skim).

 The minipool must obey these conditions for the **entire duration** of the scrub check, during which time the Oracle DAO will be watching it to ensure compliance with the conditions above.